cpoff-rv/css-grid-intro/README.md

 That's more like it.
 Now we have a grid with 2 columns, each 500px wide.
 We can even shorten our declaration with the `repeat()` function, like so: `grid-template-columns: repeat(2, 500px)`.

 We're using pixels here, but any length unit is a viable option: rems, ems, percentages, you name it.
+We can even mix these units: `grid-template-columns: 33% 100px 20vw 15rem 4em` is a perfectly valid rule, believe it or not.

 Grid also brings a new unit of measurement to CSS: the `fr` unit represents a fraction of the available space in a grid container, and it's here to make our grid tracks flexible AF.

-> [note that fr always defers to fixed values]
+> ⚠️ `fr` will always defer to fixed units.
+If we write `grid-template-columns: 250px 1fr`, 250px will be taken out of the available space, and the remaining space goes to the `fr`.
+In other words, if other units are eating the grid, `fr` only gets the leftovers.

+Columns are great, but isn't Grid all about two-dimensional control?
+Where are our rows?

-We can also specify rows using `grid-template-rows`.
+We can define rows using - you guessed it - `grid-template-rows`.
+As with columns, any length unit (or combination of length units) is fair game.

-_[segway into TRACK SIZING: fixed vs flexible, the `fr` unit, etc]_

-_[discuss Flexbox vs CSS Grid, nature of one-dimensional layouts vs two-dimensional, including Codepen example]_
+Last but not least, we can define gutters with `grid-row-gap` and `grid-column-gap`... or with the shorthand `grid-gap`.

+Now let's PIVOT.

 ### Precise item placement
 ### Implicit grid
 ### Vertical and horizontal alignment
+_[discuss Flexbox vs CSS Grid, nature of one-dimensional layouts vs two-dimensional, including Codepen example]_
 - justify-content, justify-items
 - align-content, align-items
+- grid-auto-flow
 ### Overlapping content
 ### Track sizing